Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ==============================================

 ### Definition of the problem
 In 2020.
 A business Man, called irving fang, is running a shoes company.
 The company name is Shoe with fang and they are responsible for selling high level and Quality shoes.
-They have a significant number of supply but they do not know how to manage it.
+Mr. Irving has a significant number of supply, and does not know how to manage it.
+Besides, He presents a variety of brands with diffeent shoe colorway, prices and volatility.

 ### Proposed Solution
+Create an Application of software/App using the program language ```py PYTHON```, one of the top-picked programming languages of most universities and industries.
+The purpose of this application is to assist the user to manage their shoe supply.
+Where this App will meet the needs of the company, organizing the shoe in a set of criteria given by the user(Mr. Irving), such as brand, colorway, and quantity.
+Moreover, this app will allow the user to give the price of the shoe, edit their data and delete unnecessary or outdated information about shoes.

 ### Success criteria